ros-controls/roadmap/design_drafts/fallback_controllers.md

 When trying to activate the controller with fallback controllers, the following checks are needed:

 * All the corresponding fallback controllers should be already configured
-* Fallback controllers list should be able to activate without any dependency on other controllers (in case of chaining with different controller) outside the list
+* The fallback controllers list should be able to activate without any dependency on other controllers (in case of chaining with a different controller) outside the fallback controllers list
-* All the main controller command interfaces should be present in the fallback controllers command interfaces
+* All the primary controller command interfaces should be present in the fallback controllers command interfaces

-If any of the above checks fail, then activation of the main controller fails.
-The user will always be able to run them without configuring the fallback controller.
+If any of the above checks fail, then activation of the primary controller fails.
+The user will always be able to run the primary controller without configuring the fallback controller.

 ### The `update()` method

-Deactivate the controllers that have return type other than OK, and then activate the already configured fallback controllers from the list, so in the next update cycle, the fallback controllers can act.
+Deactivate the controllers that have a return type other than OK, and then activate the already configured fallback controllers from the list, so that in the next update cycle, the fallback controllers can act.

 ```c++
 std::vector<std::string> stop_request = {};